 This project was undertaken with the financial support of:

 Ce projet a été réalisé avec l’appui financier de:

 Hire new talent for your team.

 Gain new skills, fresh ideas and enthusiasm from a future star employee.
-90% of EYC interns are hired permanently.
+90% of ECO Canada interns are hired permanently.

-EYC Internships typically last until March 31, 2017 and are intended to lead to permanent employment.
+Internships typically last for 12 months and are intended to lead to permanent employment.
 To be considered, your interns start date must be within 30 days of being approved.

 Ready to apply?
-You’ll need the salary information, role description and training plan.
+You’ll need the salary information, role description, and a training plan.
 The application will take approximately 20 minutes to complete.
 You can also save your application and return to it a later date.

 - Are roles related to sustainability eligible?

 - How much money will my organization receive?